mukund1985/Real-time-credit-card-fraud-detection-/README.md

 ### Clean Up
 To avoid incurring charges to your Google Cloud account, ensure you terminate the resources used in this pattern

-## Disclaimer
-This is not an officially supported Google product.

-All files in this repository are under the [Apache License, Version 2.0](LICENSE.txt) unless noted otherwise.